nofdev/nofdev-rpc/json-idl.md

 The desired workflow:

-1. service owner design API interfaces using their fav language
+1. service owner design API interfaces using their favourite language

 	For example, Jon snow is a groovy developer, he now is in duty of writing a `BlackCastle` module, he is planning to add an facade API interface `LordCommanderFacade`.